People

 ARCS and Ford Foundation Scholar

 Stephanie was the second graduate student in the Paz lab.
 Her PhD thesis work focused on understanding how traumatic brain injuries (TBI) impact corticothalamic circuits.
 Stephanie discovered a new role for the complement pathway in the chronic deficits that occur after TBI and her findings were published in the journal Science.
+Stephanie was also highlighted in the ABC news.

 Next Position: Implementation Consultant at Benchling